bkesterbyld/caring-amaranth/src/pages/index.md

     title: ''
     content: >
       We help tech founders blaze a killer path with advisory services and starter capital.
+We focus on product-obsessed companies with the following
+      characteristics:

+      *   Humility, adaptability and indomitable curiosity in the founders

+      *   Deep tech or real technology-based moat

+      *   Targeting markets with bottoms-up or network-based GTM (alt

-We focus on product-obsessed companies with a real technology moat that have the potential to achieve an amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
+      moat that have the potential to achieve an amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
     actions: []
     actions_position: bottom
     align: center